prabej7/p-database/README.md

 # pr-database

-pr-database is a simple and lightweight Node.js package for interacting with a database.
+pr-database is a simple and lightweight Node.js package for integrating database within a project.
 It provides methods for creating, reading, updating, and deleting data from a database collection.

 ## Installation